SWotherspoon/SGAT/README.md

   coordinate transformation and the added code complexity.
 This is a low priority.

-- **Parallelisation**.
+- **Parallelization**.
 At this point, the Metropolis samplers are only capable of utilizing a single core on a multicore machine.
 It would be relatively simple to introduce coarse grain parallelism by having the samplers draw multiple chains in parallel, using something like the multicore facility in the parallel package.
-  Unfortunately, at the time of writing there does not seem to be a good parallization solution that works equally well on all platforms.
+  Unfortunately, at the time of writing there does not seem to be a good parallelization solution that works equally well on all platforms.
 This is a low priority.